ubirajaramneto/hapi-graylog/README.md

 # hapi-graylog

-## A simple hapi.js logger for graylog
+## A simple graylog interface for hapi.js

 ### How to install?